wildfly/quickstart/deltaspike-exception-handling/README.md

  - FacesMessageExceptionHandler  - Displays each exception on the page using FacesMessage.
 Only handles @WebRequest exceptions.
  - LogExceptionHandler - Logs each exception to the server console.
  - MyExceptionCountHandler - Only counts the the number of times MyException is thrown.
+This handler is also used as a Named CDI bean
  - RestExceptionHandler - Produces a javax.ws.rs.core.Response using the ResponseBuilder

 The MyExceptionCountHandler is also used as a Named CDI bean.

-The REST exception is handled by RestExceptionMapper that is responsible to delegate it to DeltaSpike RestExceptionHandler which uses the ResponseBuilderProducer to create a instance of a javax.ws.rs.core.Response
+The REST exception is first handled by RestExceptionMapper, which then delegates it to the DeltaSpike RestExceptionHandler.
+That handler uses the ResponseBuilderProducer to create a instance of a javax.ws.rs.core.Response.

 System requirements
 -------------------